Happy Happy: Promotion

 "Happy Happy" was first performed on a 2-hour special episode of Music Station on July 5, 2019.
 The single was also performed during the Japanese leg of Twicelights World Tour, which began on October 23 in Sapporo.
 On September 28, it was performed on NHK Shibuya Note Presents Twice Request Live, a spin-off project of the music program Shibuya Note.
 Twice performed live at NHK Hall with a set list based on requests from fans.

 Commercial performance

-The CD single debuted at number 2 on the daily ranking of Oricon Singles Chart with 114,905 units sold on its release day.
-It also ranked number 2 on the weekly Oricon Singles Chart with 247,032 copies sold, and debuted at number 19 with 5,653 downloads on Oricon Digital Singles Chart.
+The CD single debuted at number 2 on the daily ranking of the Oricon Singles Chart with 114,905 units sold on its release day.
+It also ranked number 2 on the weekly Oricon Singles Chart with 247,032 copies sold, and debuted at number 19 with 5,653 downloads on the Oricon Digital Singles Chart.
 It also debuted at number 2 on the Billboard Japan Hot 100 with 302,963 unit sales and 1,586,047 streams recorded July 15–21, 2019.